voucherifyio/voucherify-php-sdk/docs/Api/LoyaltiesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$member_id = 'member_id_example'; // string | Unique loyalty card assigned to a particular customer.
+$memberId = 'memberId_example'; // string | Unique loyalty card assigned to a particular customer.
-$affordable_only = True; // bool | Limit the results to rewards that the customer can actually afford (only rewards whose price in points is not higher than the loyalty points balance on a loyalty card).
+$affordableOnly = True; // bool | Limit the results to rewards that the customer can actually afford (only rewards whose price in points is not higher than the loyalty points balance on a loyalty card).
 Set this flag to true to return rewards which the customer can actually afford.

 try {
-    $result = $apiInstance->listMemberRewards($member_id, $affordable_only);
+    $result = $apiInstance->listMemberRewards($memberId, $affordableOnly);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling LoyaltiesApi->listMemberRewards: ', $e->getMessage(), PHP_EOL;